Modern ggplot2

 After scales

-At this stage in the plot, the variables are mapped by the scales.
+At this stage in the plot, we have mapped variables.

 After scales